quilt/simulation/Roadmap.md

     * One likely solution here is to have the EE make use of a host function that eg. logs out every state change as the transactions are executed.
     * In this way, an outside observer can replay all transactions, making note of the log statements, to observe the internal virtual state of the EE.
 * etc.

+The simulation should add whatever features are necessary to be compatible with this work.

 ## Goal 2+: Keep up-to-date with the spec and add features as-necessary to support users